Eyevinn/iaf-plugin-aws/README.md

 # IAF Plugin AWS

-An ingest application framework plugin for uploading and transcoding in AWS.
+The Eyevinn Ingest Application Framework (Eyevinn IAF) is a framework to simplify building VOD ingest applications.
+A framework of open source plugins to integrate with various transcoding and streaming providers.
+This is the plugin for uploading to an S3 bucket and transcoding with AWS MediaConvert and placing the output on another S3 bucket.

 ## Installation

+To install the plugin in your project, run the following command.

 ```
 npm install --save @eyevinn/iaf-plugin-aws
 ```

-## Usage

-# Using the module in an IAF application
+## Using the module in your application based on Eyevinn IAF
-To use the AWS upload module in your IAF setup, your `index.ts` should look like this:
+To use the AWS upload module in your Eyevinn IAF setup, your `index.ts` should look like this:
 ```TypeScript
 // other imports
 import {AWSUploadModule} from "@eyevinn/iaf-plugin-aws";